CPW93/FLS-Disease-Network-Model/README.md

 If you use this code in your research, please cite:

 Weerarathna, C., Le, T., & Wang, J. (2026).
-Spatial SEIR Network Model for Frogeye Leaf Spot.
+Understanding and Managing Frogeye Leaf Spot through Network-Based Modeling in Soybean.

 BibTeX: